eMapR/sundial/README.md

         setup_env:      Sets up Sundial directories and environment.
 The existing environment will be overwritten.
         setup:          Sets up Sundial experiment directories and config files using defaults found in src/settings.py.
+        clink:          Copies Sundial experiment configs from source experiment to new experiment and links sample configs and data.
+Requires SSOURCE variable.

         sample:         Generates chip sample polygons using Google Earth Engine and provided shapefile.
         annotate:       Collects image annotations for experiment using chip polygons.